-- a) Building Regulations which lay down statutory treatment requirements for a limited range of wood roof components in the small area around north west Surrey subject to a high risk of infestation by Hylotrupes bajulus (House longhorn beetle) see Approved Document A - Structure; - Insurance backed warranty schemes for new homes such as those operated by NHBC where considerations of building durability and performance are laid down in specification manuals for both insurance purposes and owner confidence; - Grant schemes where the granting of some types of financial support to, for example, farmers has been conditional on a certain minimum life expectancy being designed into agricultural buildings and fencing.
+- Building Regulations which lay down statutory treatment requirements for a limited range of wood roof components in the small area around north west Surrey subject to a high risk of infestation by Hylotrupes bajulus (House longhorn beetle) see Approved Document A - Structure; - Insurance backed warranty schemes for new homes such as those operated by NHBC where considerations of building durability and performance are laid down in specification manuals for both insurance purposes and owner confidence; - c) Grant schemes where the granting of some types of financial support to, for example, farmers has been conditional on a certain minimum life expectancy being designed into agricultural buildings and fencing.

-However, the introduction of the EU Construction Products Regulation (CPR) creates a different framework of standards and regulations.
-The seven basic requirements for construction works include a requirement that building products covered in the scope of the CPR exhibit adequate mechanical resistance and stability throughout their design-life.
+However, the EU Construction Products Regulation (CPR), now amended for the UK as The Construction Products (Amendment etc.) (EU Exit) Regulations 2020 and The Construction Products (Amendment) Regulations 2022, create a different framework of standards and regulations.
+The seven basic requirements for construction works include a requirement that building products covered in the scope of the legislation exhibit adequate mechanical resistance and stability throughout their design life.

-Harmonised European product standards exist for certain wood and wood-based products and these may include durability and preservation requirements.
-Where such standards exist they must be adhered to for products governed by the CPR.
-Producers must provide Declarations of Performance and apply CE marking to products covered by harmonised standards.
-Guidance is available from www.thewpa.org.uk.
+Harmonised (EU) or Designated (UK) European product standards exist for certain wood and wood-based products and these may include durability and preservation requirements.
+Where such standards exist, they must be adhered to for products governed by the legislation.
+Producers must provide Declarations of Performance and apply marking (CE and/or UKCA marking) to products covered by such standards.
+Guidance is available from www. thewpa.org.uk.